veebch/bigaudrey/README.md

 ## Features

 ### 📊 Finance Dashboard
 Displays 2-4 cryptocurrencies/stocks per screen.
-If more are configured, it cycles through them in a carousel.
+If more are than that number are configured, then the screen cycles through them in a carousel.

 ### 💬 Quotes
 Parses and formats quotes from [r/quotes](https://reddit.com/r/quotes), leveraging Reddit's karma system to surface high-quality, relevant content.